-For the easy case of factoring, you will find two numbers that will not only multiply to equal the constant term "c", but also add up to equal "b", the coefficient on the x-term.
-For instance:
+For the easy case of factoring quadratic polynomials, we will need to find two numbers that will multiply to be equal the constant term c, and will also add up to equal b, the coefficient on the linear x-term in the middle.
+Why?

 (x )(x )

 At the ends of each parenthetical go the numbers that multiply to +6 and add to +5.
 This means that I can finish my factoring by plugging those numbers into my parentheticals, in either order:

 Why "in either order"?
 Because the front ends of the two parentheticals were the same, so I'd have ended up with the same factorization, either way.
 Remember: order doesn't matter in multiplication.

 This is how all of the "easy" quadratics will work: we find factors of the constant term that add up to the middle term, and then we use these factors to fill in our parentheses.

 By the way, we can always check our work by multiplying our factors back together, and check that we have gotten back to the original answer.
 To check the above factorization, the multiplication goes like this:

 Your text or teacher may refer to factoring "by grouping", which is covered in the lesson on simple factoring.
 In the "easy" case of factoring, using the "grouping" method just gives you some extra work.
 For instance, in the above problem, in addition to finding the factors of +6 that add to +5, you would have had to do these additional steps:

 x2 + 3x + 2x + 6

 (x + 3)(x + 2)